 An annual audit of each RCI product is imperative if they are to meet the safety and regulatory driven requirements of the manufacturer.
 A certified RCI inspector performs the annual inspection and meticulously checks the entire structure, its elements and equipment as well as compiles all of the required documentation for the daily, quarterly and annual operation.
 The audit package is then reviewed at RCI to determine compliance with manufacturer requirements.
-After a passing audit, the course is granted a certification sticker.
+After a passing audit, the attraction is granted a certification sticker.
 RCI can train your staff to become an inspector to help keep the cost of the inspection portion of the annual audit at a minimum.

 For inquires about installations, trainings or inspections please email our Services Department.